pdjr-module-libraries/FunctionMapper/README.md

 true - the function returned true (whatever that means).

 #### Returns
-false - the function returned false (whatever that means).
+false - the function returned false (whatever that means) or *functionCode* was not defined.

 # struct `FunctionMapper::FunctionMap`